erik73/hassio-addons/tellsticklive/README.md

 ### Option: `sensors` (required)

-Add one or more sensors entries to the add-on configuration for each sensor you'd like to add to Telldus Live
+Add one or more sensors entries to the add-on configuration for each sensor you'd like to add to Telldus Live.

 #### Option: `sensors.id` (required)